Berkeley-CS61B/website-sp24/policies/47b/index.md

 - Project 2 (Ngordnet)
 - Project 3 (Designing a large system from scratch - Build Your Own World)

-If any of this work seems tedious or redundant with what you learned at your previous institution, please reach out and let Josh know.
-I don't want to waste your time.
+If any of this work seems tedious or redundant with what you learned at your previous institution, please reach out and let us know.
+We don't want to waste your time.

 ### Standard CS 47B